Ortyommm/vue-images-grid/README.md

 ```
 The library creates responsive grid.
 It means, that if the width of the parent container becomes
 less than the width of the picture grid, the number of columns is reduced.
 If you don't want it,
 set the attribute "isResponsive" to false (default: true).
+If you use your "cols", the responsiveness will not work.
 ```
 <template>
     <ImagesGrid